 We Make Good Students Better!
 Tutoring services are free to students, and students may begin using services at any point in the semester.
 Learning Assistants -- most of whom are current or former Cuyamaca students, themselves - help students adapt to college, learn course skills and content, refine general study skills and strategies, and become more confident, independent learners.
-Please, visit our website for more information and current hours at www.cuyamaca.edu/tutoring.
+Please, visit our website for more information and current hours at www.cuyamaca.edu/tutoring, email at Cuyamaca.tutoring@gcccd.edu, or leave voicemail at (619) 660-4525.